karimhamdar/Karim_Hamdar/README.md

 # Welcome to Karim's GitHub 👋

-Here’s a suitable README for your GitHub profile:

-Welcome to Karim's GitHub 👋
 Hi there!
 I'm Karim, a 24-year-old MSc Data Science student at the University of Padova (UNIPD).
 I also hold a Bachelor's degree in Business Administration from the University of Cagliari (UNICA).

 This repository contains all of my academic projects, which cover a range of topics in: